-Here is how to keep your bike chain clean the easy way!
+Here is a really easy way to keep your bike chain clean and working well.
 Bike chains need to be kept clean and lubed to keep your gears working smoothly.
 But the good news is that regular light maintenance will keep your bike in great shape.
 This post with videos shows the quick and easy way to clean your bike chain, and keep it lubed too.

 - How To Clean Your Bike Chain the HARD Way